Amalfi Coast in First Class

 - Time to explore the Amalfi Coast as well as the islands of Ischia and Capri

-- Return journey via the Alps with a night in Munich
+- Return journey via the Bavarian city of Munich

 - Decide when you would like to travel